Kellerman81/go_media_downloader/README.md

 - Limiters (You can define how much you want to storm an API)
 - Configure which Meta Sources to use
 - Configure your Qualities and their priorities (use parse/quality api to test this) including wanted and Defaults
-- Use FProbe to get Media Information (dimensions, runtime, audio language)
+- Use FProbe or mediainfo to get Media Information (dimensions, runtime, audio language)
-- Currently completly API and Scheduler controlled - NO User Inteface yet - contact me if you want to create one - i most likly won't
+- Currently completly API and Scheduler controlled - basic webinterface which needs to be replace is included

 ### Under Consideration